-How did Pluto become a dwarf planet? | EarthSky.org
+Pluto became a dwarf planet on today's date

-August 24, 2006.
-Today is the 13th anniversary of the decision by the International Astronomical Union (IAU) to demote Pluto to dwarf planet status.
-Our solar system went from having nine major planets to having eight major planets.
-Pluto, once considered the outermost planet, became more widely known as the largest of a number of small bodies in the outer solar system.
-Neptune, the eighth large planet out from our sun, is now considered outermost major planet.
-The IAU formulated a new definition of what it means to be a planet.
-The IAU’s XXVIth General Assembly formalized the decision and announced it on August 24, 2006.
-The public and many astronomers didn’t take it lightly, with some declaring they would still consider Pluto a planet.
-The word plutoed – meaning to demote or devalue something – entered the global lexicon.

-Why did it happen?
-We still get questions about this today.
-Prior to 2006, astronomers hadn’t gotten around to establishing clear standards – such as a minimum size or mass, or other considerations – by which an object might be categorized as a solar system “planet” versus “dwarf planet.”
+Prior to 2006, astronomers hadn’t gotten around to establishing clear standards – such as a minimum size or mass, or other considerations – for categorizing a solar system “planet” versus a “dwarf planet.”

 They began to see a need when many small bodies – such as Haumea and Makemake – began to be discovered in the outer solar system.
 Eris, also considered a dwarf planet, is even more massive than Pluto!
 So if Pluto is a planet, why shouldn’t Eris be granted planet status as well?
 That was the question the IAU asked itself, which led to its formation of a Planet Definition Committee and ultimately the 2006 decision.